metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 on a headless host.
 So, I just disabled it.
 That's easy to achieve during the above.
 - I have installed this on a CUDA-capable GPU (with CUDA 10.2 installed) host and on a headless remote host with no GPU or basic.
-CUDA is not required for building this module.
+In general, CUDA is not required for building this module.
+It is just an addition for making things run faster, possibly.
 - It is also possible to download a binary distribution of OpenCV.
 Just make sure that it supports all the things I mentioned above.
+So, you should be looking for a developer binary package if such a thing exists.
-And that it has all the required headers (in an include dir) - just saying.
+And that it has all the required headers (in an include dir).
+- If all else fails, then add `rpmfusion` repository to your Linux's package manager and then add package OpenCV, developer version.
+Make sure there is the WeChat OpenCV library too.
+If there is not, `perl Makefile.PL` will complain and fail.

 Your mileage may vary.